Dual Lower Bounds for Approximate Degree and Markov-Bernstein Inequalities: Dual Polynomials for Symmetric Boolean Functions

 (Here, $F$ and $\Phi$ are the univariate function associated to $f$ and $\phi$, respectively). \end{corollary}

-We clarify that the pure high degree of a multivariate polynomial $\phi$ does not correspond to the smallest degree of a monomial in the associated univariate function $\Phi$.
+We clarify that the pure high degree of a multivariate polynomial $\phi$ does not correspond to the smallest degree of a monomial in the associated univariate function $\Phi$ (even though the ordinary degree of a symmetric $\phi$ is the largest degree of a monomial in $\Phi$).
 When we talk about the pure high degree of a univariate polynomial $\Phi$, we mean the pure high degree of its corresponding multilinear polynomial $\phi$.

 We exploit the following method for constructing polynomials of pure high degree $d$.
 Let $\psi$ be a multivariate polynomial of degree $n-d$, and let $\chi_{[n]}(x)$ denote the parity function on $n$ variables.
-Consider the function $\phi(x) = \psi(x)\chi_{[n]}(x)$, i.e. $\phi$ is obtained by multiplying $\psi$ by the parity function.
+Consider the function $\phi(x) = \psi(x)\chi_{[n]}(x)$, i.e., $\phi$ is obtained by multiplying $\psi$ by the parity function.
 It is straightforward to check that $\phi$ has pure high degree $d$.
 Notice that if $\psi$ is symmetric, then so is $\phi$, and the corresponding univariate polynomials satisfy $\Phi(k) = \Psi(k) \cdot (-1)^k$.
 Therefore, to show that a symmetric function $f$ with a ``jump'' at $t$ has approximate degree greater than $d$, it is enough to exhibit an $(n-d)$-degree univariate polynomial $\Psi$ such that $(-1)^i \Psi(i)$ has high correlation with its associated univariate function $F$.

 We are now in a position to state the lower bound that we will prove in this section.
 Paturi \cite{paturi} completely characterized the approximate degree of a symmetric Boolean function by the location of the layer $t$ closest to the center of the Boolean hypercube such that $F(t-1) \ne F(t)$.